VoltCruelerz/OwlMarble-Magic/feats/feats.md

 ## Savage Attacker [Updated]

 Once per turn when you roll damage for a melee weapon attack, you can reroll the damage and use either total.

+## Savant [New]

+Your skills and prowess are famous, giving you outsized influence in social situations.

+- Increase one ability score of your choice by 1, to a maximum of 20.
+- Choose a skill based on that ability score that you are proficient in.
+You gain expertise in it.
+- When you make a Persuasion, Intimidation, or Deception check, you may choose to use the ability score increased by this feat instead of Charisma.

 ## Shield Master [Updated by KibblesTasty]